-With over half the planet’s population and nearly 50 independent countries almost have of which are dependent on international trade, the Asia-Pacific region generates a significant proportion of the global demand for foreign currency exchange (forex).
+With over half the entire population of the planet and nearly 50 independent countries almost half of which are dependent on international trade, the Asia-Pacific region generates a significant proportion of the global demand for foreign currency exchange (forex).
 But very few of those 50 or so countries allow their currencies to float on the interbank market.
 That is a necessary condition for any currency to be used as an international trading currency.

 The most prominent of the region’s countries that do is Australia, which explains why so many foreign exchange (forex) traders have located there.
 Moreover, Australia has a stable economy, a business-friendly work ethic and English, the international language, is spoken by everyone.

 But the forex market has its dark side as well.

 Operation Papa Arches